(Keywords: SELF MANIPULATION ... tingling in arms and hands ... UncoVertebral joint ... arm pain )

 See folk contorting and trying to pop their own necks like this?
 It's a sign that fixated joints are starving the cartilage of oxygen and nutrients.
 Specialists now acknowledge that early on there is little to be seen on X-ray in the progressive development of neck arthritis.

-Manipulation by your chiropractor.
-Can there be too much also?
+Manipulation by your chiropractor; can there be too much of that also?

 That is simply my own opinion, based on nothing more than over thirty years in practice, that adjustment of any joint more than twenty to thirty times in a twelve month period, is probably too much manipulation.
 Others would disagree.
 I do it very occasionally in exceptionally difficult cases, but reluctantly, with the knowledge that my treatment may have become, through over-manipulation, part of the problem, rather than the solution.